Dyalog/ride/docs/protocol.md

   that can be used to choose appropriate styling
 * `err` is non-empty only when an error has occurred in the interpreter, e.g. when `nodeId` is no longer invalid

-RIDE should query information only about the visible parts of the tree as they get expanded.
+Ride should query information only about the visible parts of the tree as they get expanded.

-When the user presses Enter or clicks on an editable node, RIDE should use the [Edit](#Edit) command to notify the interpreter.
+When the user presses Enter or clicks on an editable node, Ride should use the [Edit](#Edit) command to notify the interpreter.
 Then it can send back commands to open or focus an editor window.